isomerpages/ogp-isomer/_getting-started/Roles & responsibilities.md

 - Ensuring that your website content meets Digital Service Standards (DSS)
 - Maintaining website administrators and regularly removing inactive users

-These can be done through our Content Management System, IsomerCMS.
-[Learn more about IsomerCMS]()
+These can all be done through IsomerCMS.

 **Isomer will be responsible for website hosting, maintenance, support and ensuring compliance to relevant clauses of the IM8, DSS and UC.** We are here to ensure that your website is up and running smoothly, and we provide technical support if you encounter any issues.